New Coronavirus Variant Detected in France

-According to scientists, it should not prevail over omicron or delta.
-Experts declared this Tuesday (04/01) that a new variant of the coronavirus detected in France should be observed, although they still do not associate it with a great risk.
+Experts declared on Tuesday (04/01) that a new variant of the coronavirus detected in France must be observed, although they still do not associate it with a great risk.

 “We should look at it, as we do with other variants, but there is no reason to be particularly concerned about this one,” Richard Neher, an expert on virus variants at the University of Basel in Switzerland, told the German news agency dpa.